-Complications of surgical removal of a retropubic mesh sling
+Complications of surgical removal of a trans-obturator mesh sling or mini-sling

 There are some things that you can do before you have your operation to help with your recovery.
 Keeping as fit and active as possible before surgery and losing some weight (if you are overweight) can be beneficial and may lower the risk of complications.
 If you have any other conditions, such as diabetes or constipation, you should seek advice from your GP on improving these as much as possible before your operation.
 If you feel your mental well-being is affected please discuss this with your treating consultant.